christhoperbernard/fullstack.challenge/README.md

 3. If you had more time, what would you add or change in the codebase?

    There are definitely some improvements that can be done with my solution.
-I would probably create a custom dropdown component for the filter and also a custom button component to toggle the view.
-Also, selecting a calendar ID is not ideal, so I would probably show a calendar name or anything that is being used for the assistants to filter the agenda.
+I would probably create a custom dropdown component for the filter and also a custom button component to toggle the view with a better styling.

 4. Do you have any constructive feedback that you would like to share with our team?